Editorial review

 Worth paying for

-Worth paying for when the executive framing supports a budget, promotion, board conversation, or team adoption plan.
+Worth paying for only when the executive framing supports a real leadership, budget, vendor, or adoption decision.

 Limitations

-It is not the fastest route to daily productivity gains and will not teach you to build models.
+It is not the fastest route to hands-on workflows and will not teach you to build models.

 by Andrew Ng · Coursera